aakash7praveen/AspireNex/README.md

 # AspireNex
-Repository for AspireNex Internship on Artificial Intelliegence.
+Repository for AspireNex Internship on Artificial Intelligence.

 Hi guys!